Banking terms explained

 It's important to remember that APR does not necessarily equal the interest rate, as it also includes fees.
 For example, if you borrowed money at 11% APR you could have an interest rate of 9%, plus additional charges which are the equivalent of an extra 2%.

 You’ve probably heard ‘representative APR’ being blurted out at high speed by the voiceover on an advert for loans.
-This is just a guide based on the fact that at least 51% of successful applicants will get the advertised rate, while the other (at most) 49% of people are likely to get a higher rate.
+This is just a guide based on the fact that at least 51% of successful applicants will get the advertised rate, while the other (at most) 49% of people could get a higher rate.

-Another important APR caveat is that you may never pay the advertised APR.
-Yep, just when you thought it was making sense.
-Allow us to explain.
+Another important APR caveat is that you might never pay the advertised APR.

 Lenders will often try to entice you by offering a lower APR for a certain amount of time at the beginning of the repayment period (let’s call this APR1).
 After this (usually very short) time has passed, the APR will increase (to what we’ll call APR2) for the remainder of your repayments.